4castRenewables/maelstrom-a6/README.md

 If this worked correctly, the kernel should be available in Jupyter JSC/on the E4 system under the name `a6`.
-The Singularity image may generally be used to run the package on e.g. JUWELS via `singularity exec <path to image> python <path to script>`.
+The Apptainer image may generally be used to run the package on e.g. JUWELS via `apptainer exec <path to image> python <path to script>`.

 ## Running on Juwels (Booster)